PrivacyTestDriver/privacytestdriver.github.io/docs/_posts/2023-05-27-wordpress-and-supply-chain.md

 user data, passwords, credit card info -- available in the website.

-This vulnerability has been known since [January](https://www.pluginvulnerabilities.com/2023/01/31/hacker-might-be-exploiting-unfixed-plugin-vulnerability-that-wpscan-patchstack-and-wordfence-all-claimed-was-fixed/), and has been patched by the developer, but many sites have yet to apply the patch.
+This vulnerability has been known since
+[January of 2023](https://www.pluginvulnerabilities.com/2023/01/31/hacker-might-be-exploiting-unfixed-plugin-vulnerability-that-wpscan-patchstack-and-wordfence-all-claimed-was-fixed/), and has been mmediately patched by the developer
+(good job!), but many sites have yet to apply the patch.

 If we go back to our supply chain, the original weak link was the plugin.
-That was solved.
+That was solved in January.
 The next weak link is to ensure the patched plugin is used in the website.
 Until that is done, this chain is still very weak.

+Maintain your supply chain!